Viharitejomurtula/Vihari-Bluestamp-Portfolio/index.md

 ![Headstone Image](IMG_2211.JPG)

-# Third Milestone
+# First Milestone

-**The next step was to enhance the functionality of the car by adding a modification.
-I wanted to put a robotic arm on top of the car.
-Furthermore, I was going to make that gesture controlled as well using a similar working to that of the car and controller.**
+**The journey of building this gesture-controlled car started with the foundational task of pairing two Bluetooth modules, based on the Arduino UNO and Arduino Micro boards, allowing the controller and car to communicate.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4Xq_3TuRaPQ?si=Hy1Auj6PlfsMPTbg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/WXkEZ5nbTl8?si=fqcEhsrzOeRgtRXZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

--The first step towards this modification was to construct the robotic arm itself.
-This part was straightforward as it involved the same kind of wiring and coding as the set up of the car, and I had already mastered how to do that.
-This arm's design involved multiple servo motors which allowed the performance of accurate and precise movements.

--The next step was to change the controls of the robotic arm, from the default joysticks to the accelerometer's input.
-This would allow the tilt of my hand to be transmitted to the robotic arm and be manifested as actual movements.
-I had to pair another two bluetooths that would make the Arduino Micro and the Nano board communicate.
-At first, I encountered a major obstacle: the Arduino Micro seemed to not be able to work with two Bluetooth devices at the same time.
-I began to doubt whether this modification was even possible.
-As I continued tirelessly working, I came upon a solution.
-Instead of configuring both the Bluetooth modules on the single Arduino Micro, I configured the new board on the Nano.
-This allowed me to communicate with both the robotic arm and the car with only one controller; furthermore, this only involved 1 new Bluetooth module instead of 2 like I first thought it would.

--This was where I am at this point, but I hope to be able to alter the code uploaded into the arm to change the input of the if conditions from a joystick movement to an accelerometer reading
+-The first step was to set up the wiring according to the wiring diagram.
+My confusion between wires of similar colors as well as my limited knowledge on the workings of the breadboard made this a challenging first step.
+Through a great attention to detail as well as trial and error, I was able to learn the breadboad layout and correct wiring patterns.
+This step helped me understand the electric connections on the breadboard worked

+-The second step was to upload the code to the modules, so they would actually do what I wanted them to do.
+After some dilligent study of the Arduino language references, I was able to bridge the gap between my limited understanding of this C based language and the guiding template I found.
+This step helped me understand the connection between the logic of the code and the physical indications I was expecting to see in the hardware.

+-The third step, my most challenging step, felt more like a leap than a step.
+It involved actually pairing the two Bluetooth modules.
+To do this I had to use a series of AT commands to configure one module into the master configuration and the other into the slave configuration.
+Through careful debugging, cross-checking my commands, and even resetting the firmware I was able to succeed in establishing a working Bluetooth connection.

+-In accomplishing this first milestone, I was able to gain valuale hands-on experience involving wiring, troubleshooting, and coding.
+This milestone set the stage for the further development of my gesture-controlled car.

 # Second Milestone